AndrewDarwin/andrewdarwinmsproject2/README.md

 ### Surface

-As the website is based on a summer destination, I chose a nice and bright header and nav colour blue - which represents the blue skies and waters of Ibiza.
+As the website is based on a summer destination, I chose a nice and bright header and nav with the colour blue - which represents the blue skies and waters of Ibiza.
 This is the same for the footer also.
 The colours are kept in harmony with the images - the hero images of the home and about sections are that of a nice beach, and a beach club with lots of colour and people enjoying themselves.
 Non-text elements have alt text attributes (or the equivalent (eg role=“img” aria-label=“”) to cater for the visually impaired.
 I chose Spectral as it offers a beautiful font, and believe it fits nicely with the site.

 ## Features